alaif/log4d/README.md

 ```

 On the backend, Log4D is controlled by a configuration file that looks
-very similar to a Log4perl file.
-An example is below:
+very similar to a Log4j or Log4perl configuration file.
+An example is
+below:

 ```